icarusfall/claude-flashcards-frontend/README.md

-# Claude Cards - AI-Powered Flashcards
+# Charlie's Claude Cards - AI-Powered Flashcards

 A spaced repetition flashcard app that uses Claude AI to generate study materials on demand.